illogika-studio/DOTSoftheDead/README.md

 We end up with a bunch of Player entities who all have their GameplayInputs components up to date.

-In order to use those inputs for character movement, weapon shooting, etc….
+In order to use those inputs for character movement, weapon shooting, etcâ€¦.
 We use the OwningPlayer component in combination with jobs whose purpose is to give an entity the inputs it needs based on its owning player entity.
 An example of this is the PlayerInputsToCharacterInputsJob in CharacterMoveSystem.
-This job will, for each character with an OwningPlayer component, find the associated player entity and feed the player’s inputs into the character movement components
+This job will, for each character with an OwningPlayer component, find the associated player entity and feed the playerâ€™s inputs into the character movement components

 ### Character Movement
 The character movement system, used both by player characters and zombies, has two main
 components: CharacterInputs and Character.

-CharacterInputs stores the intention of the character: Move vector, look direction, whether we’re attacking or not.
+CharacterInputs stores the intention of the character: Move vector, look direction, whether weâ€™re attacking or not.

-Character stores the characteristics of the character: Move speed, move sharpness, orientation sharpness, etc….
+Character stores the characteristics of the character: Move speed, move sharpness, orientation sharpness, etcâ€¦.

 CharacterMoveSystem launches a job that, for each <Character, CharacterInputs, PhysicsVelocity, Rotation> entities, will translate character inputs and character data into a